gitmiggi/miggi.me/_posts/2016-02-10-datacenter-photos.md

 ---

 <section>
 <p>The following photosets were a collaboration between our Director of Production Operations and myself.
-There was a good story to tell about the level of design, engineering and customization that went into building the imgix datacenters needed to be documented properly.
+The level of design, engineering and customization that went into building the imgix datacenters needed to be documented properly, we needed a way to distinguish ourselves from the competetion.
 Both photosets are located at <a href="http://photos.imgix.com/" target="_blank">photos.imgix.com</a></p>

 <h2>Newest imgix Datacenter</h2>
 <p>This was the first photoset I shot in our datacenter.
 I wanted to tell the story of our ability to rapidly deploy and scale our service, and the ways we uniquely and beautifully use a variety of hardware to run the imgix service.</p>